 Tourism and agriculture are the two top industries in Florida.
-Their union gave rise to a new and prosperous industry - agritourism that brings a significant contribution to our state's economy, increasing farmers' revenues and exploits.
+Their union gave rise to a new and prosperous industry - agritourism.
+It's an industry with a significant contribution to our state's economy.

-However, many accidents take place in agritourism and, if you work in this industry or benefit from its services, you should know your rights in case you get injured.
-Learn more about agritourism in Florida and your rights to file a personal injury claim if you suffer an accident caused by an agritourism operator.
+What we suggest is that you should be informed about the rights you have if you get injured.
+Read on to learn more about agritourism in Florida and your rights to file a personal injury claim if you suffered an accident caused by an agritourism operator.

-Yet, in cases dealing with gross negligence or deliberate actions that cause damage and injuries to those who take part in agritourism activities conducted at the operator's location, the operator is held liable and can be executed as per the civil law.
+However, in cases dealing with gross negligence or deliberate actions that cause damage and injuries to those who take part in agritourism activities conducted at the operator's location, the operator may be held liable.

-- Florida's landscape and natural resources allow our state to exploit agritourism as a source of revenue.
+- Florida's landscape and natural resources mean that our state can use agritourism as a source of revenue.

-- There are more than 47,000 farms in our state which produce around 300 commodities that represent a valuable source for the community.
+- There are more than 47K farms in our state, which produce around 300 products that represent a valuable resource for the community.

-- Agriculture, which is the second most prosperous industry in Florida after tourism, is a significant source of revenue that accounts for more than & 120 billion dollars each year.
+- Agriculture, which is the second most prosperous industry in Florida after tourism, is a significant source of revenue that accounts for more than & $120B each year.

 Some of the companies that provide agritourism services in Florida include: